Last updated August 25, 2019

 In late 2018, the boards of both communities voted to explore the possibility of integrating our communities.
 After initial exploratory meetings, each board designated trustees to form a joint task force, which has created a multi-year plan for a phased approach to integrate our communities.
 The Kehilat Hadar board presented this information to voting members at the 2019 Annual Meeting.
 In July 2019, the Boards and membership of both KH and SZ voted to proceed with Joint Operations, the first phase of this process.

 Where are we now?

-The task force and boards have been working to prepare for potential Joint Operations beginning in October 2019.
+The task force, boards, and other community leaders are working to prepare for Joint Operations beginning in October 2019.